B.M. Emphasis in Music & Entertainment Industries

 - Possess the ability to analyze, coordinate, and direct the varied activities of a musical career.

 - Have specialized according to their interests and talents.

-WP faculty member Steve Leeds, composer/producer/manager Kenny Laguna, rock legend Joan Jett, Director of the Music Management Program Dr. Steve Marcone, WP faculty member David Philp
+WP faculty member Steve Leeds, composer/producer/manager Kenny Laguna, rock legend Joan Jett, Director of the Music & Entertainment Industries Program Dr. Steve Marcone, WP faculty member David Philp

 The program is appropriately based in the Music Department of the School of Arts and Communication.
 The department is a member of the National Association of Schools of Music and for many years has enjoyed a reputation for excellence.

 Our program was recently featured in The Aquarian Weekly.

 - Seven Semesters of private applied music lessons

 - Seventeen credit music business core of courses

 - Cotsakos College of Business Co-Requisites (minor) that when completed results in a waiving of 18 credits of most MBA programs